|Circular Tectonics: Towards ecological continuity, -means, - relations, strategies and -innovation in architectural practice |

 Department of Architecture, Design & Media Technology, Aalborg University

-The Royal Danish Academy of Fine Artsm School of Architecture, CINARK
+The Royal Danish Academy of Fine Arts School of Architecture, CINARK

-The notion of 'tectonics' has been developed and applied throughout architectural history as a critical means through which to position the discipline in its context; the societal, technological as well as the physical.
-Today the complexity of contextual relations and challenges that govern architecture are multiplying and governed by an ever more present call for a viable, ecological, and human development of the built environment.
-With the title 'Circular Tectonics', this mini-symposium investigates the potential of tectonic architectural theory and method for arriving at ecological continuity, -means, -relations, -strategies and -innovation in architectural practice.
-Hence, we invite critical contributions that discuss, develop, and apply tectonics related questions such as 'design for disassembly', 're- and upcycling', 'life cycle scenarios', 'transformation versus preservation', etc.
+The notion of ‘tectonics’ has been developed and applied throughout architectural history as a critical means through which to position the discipline in its context; the societal, technological as well as the physical.
+Today the complexity of contextual relations and challenges that govern architecture are multiplying and governed by an over more present call for a viable, ecological, human development of the built environment.
+With the title ‘Circular Tectonics’, this mini symposium investigates the potential of tectonic architectural theory and method for arriving at ecological continuity, -means, -relations, and –innovation in architectural practice.
+Hence, we invite critical contributions that discuss, develop, and apply tectonics related to questions such as ‘design for disassembly’, ‘re- and upcycling’, ‘life cycle scenarios’ ‘transformation versus preservation’ etc.